 Innovation and Research

-Key projects focus on highperformance molecules with tailored features, smart refining techniques for polymers and surfaces, renewable and bio-based materials including recycling processes and sustainable construction methods, and digitalized manufacturing technologies such as 3D printing, allowing not only high-precision automation but also individualized production of complex components and structures, both in the laboratory and in full-size production.
+Key projects focus on high performance molecules with tailored features, smart refining techniques for polymers and surfaces, renewable and bio-based materials including recycling processes and sustainable construction methods, and digitalized manufacturing technologies such as 3D printing, allowing not only high-precision automation but also individualized production of complex components and structures, both in the laboratory and in full-size production.

-The protection of intellectual property plays a central role in competitive markets.
-While own inventions need to be protected against imitators, ensuring FTO (freedom to operate) for new products over third-party IP is important too.
+The protection of intellectual property (IP) plays a vital role in competitive markets.
+While inventions need to be protected against imitators, ensuring FTO (freedom to operate) for new products over third-party IP is important too.
 To achieve the best possible benefit for the Group, the patent strategy is focused on three basic pillars (i) risk management and mitigation with respect to third-party patents, (ii) protection of new inventions according to commercial relevance of the products/solutions, and (iii) leveraging patents to support business.

-168 new inventions were reported in 2021 (2020: 123) and 99 new patent applications were filed (2020: 83).
-By the end of 2021, Sika’s patent portfolio included 986 unique patent families with 4,242 single national patents.
+168 new inventions were reported in 2022 (previous year: 150) and 104 new patent applications were filed (previous year: 99).
+By the end of 2022, Sika’s patent portfolio included 1,302 unique patent families with 4,493 single national patents.

-Digitalization of Construction and Industry
+Digitalization of Sika Products and Solutions